tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

+# This Branch Is Part Of HP4 Development.
+To Be Used Together With RepRapFirmware.

+HP4 Prototype/RepRapFirmware uses `M114 S2` to collect auto calibration data in the form of motor/encoder positions in degrees.
+HP3 worked differently.
+This branch of this repo auto calibrates based on encoder position data.
+That is why this branch of this repo only works with HP4, and not HP3.

-# Auto Calibration Simulation for Hangprinter
+# Auto Calibration Simulation for Hangprinter v4

 Hangprinter is a parallel line driven RepRap 3D Printer.
 It's repo is [here](https://github.com/tobbelobb/hangprinter).